suunet/suunet/README.md

 ### 👨🏻‍💻　About Me

+💼 I work in contract software development.
 ✅ Testing is important.
 📐 I just like Hexagonal Architecture.
+🐹 Recently, I've been learning Go.
 💻 I handle a wide range of tasks, from coding and PL to requirement definition and implementation.
-🐹 Recently, I've been learning Go.

 ### 🛠　Skills